 Understanding Pink Eye & Styes

-Although pink eyes and styes share some similar symptoms, there are distinct differences between the 2 conditions.
-Pink eye, also known as conjunctivitis, is inflammation of the conjunctiva, the transparent membrane lining the eyelid and the eyeball.
+Although pink eye and styes share similar symptoms, they are two distinct eye conditions with key differences.
+Pink eye, also called conjunctivitis, is an inflammation of the conjunctiva—the clear membrane that lines the eyelid and covers the white part of the eye.
+It often causes redness, irritation, and discharge.

 Causes of Pink Eye & Styes